-The information below is provided as a guide to average living costs (excluding tuition fees) for the different categories of student.
+This information is provided as a guide to average living costs (excluding tuition fees) for the different categories of student.
 The exact amount you need to live on will depend on your individual needs.

-For train travel students can also buy a 16-25 Railcard which allows a third off most rail fares, although there is a minimum spend at peak times.
-Find out more.
+For train travel, students can buy a 16-25 Railcard which allows a third off most rail fares.

 |Books and stationery||£10||

 Course costs vary depending on your chosen subject.

 The Library has a vast collection of books and journals.
 If at the end of your studies your reference books are still current and in good condition the on-campus bookshop can buy your books back.

 |Clothes||£10||Guildford offers several budget clothing shops.|

 Insurance costs vary depending on cover required.
 Rent on campus includes some cover, please check the residents guide (PDF).

 For private accommodation contents insurance typically isn't included.

 |TV licence||£4||The current cost of an annual TV licence is £157.50.
 If you watch live television in your room or use BBC iplayer you will be required to purchase a TV Licence.|